St Peter's 13-18

 “I always wanted to board,” Charlotte says, “and as soon as I heard about Dron, I wanted to live there.
-I started as a day pupil at St Olave’s (the junior school to St Peter’s) in J2.
+I started as a day pupil at St Peter's 8-13 in J2.
 It was much bigger than my old school, with its own science labs and everything.
 It was awesome, but hearing the stories from my siblings, who were all boarding, about how much fun it was, I used to beg my parents to let me board even at that age.
 I was so excited.”

 When it was time to choose a senior school, Charlotte says, “My parents did ask if I wanted to go anywhere else for senior school but having heard all about Dron, I said no thank you!
 Plus, Peter’s is bigger, and there’s more opportunity, more playing fields.”
 As a talented Hockey player, and valued member of the 1st XI currently preparing for the National Finals, Charlotte appreciates the facilities and space for training ,the quality of coaching at the School, and the extra opportunities to enjoy them that boarding affords.

 Charlotte understands the difficulties of the school selection process for families.
 She explains, “My Dad was a boarder at a boys’ school and loved it.
 My mum was actually against the whole idea, not just of boarding, but of independent education, but once my brother started, and she saw how much he loved it, she realised it was the better choice for us.”